I Want

 • Old age – the attachments later in life expand to include new generations even as they contract with the loss of older friends and family.
 And, in a life well lived, a lovely and thrilling new attachment occurs – with oneself.
 We have spent many, many years getting to know just who we are, and now we can spend a little time being pleased with what we have become.
 And we are often free to take that new version of ourselves on the road for some new ventures.

 Taken all together, each stage of life provides the human brain both the stimulus of change and the stability of attachment.
 What I mean is that a growing brain (which is any brain that is alive) naturally responds to the cocoon of safety provided by closeness with others by actively exploring what wants are waiting in the wings of our life at this point in time.
-When we are little our need for close attachments are great as we set about conquering a world that is all new to us.
+When we are little, our need for close attachments is great as we set about conquering a world that is all new to us.
 As we age, our social support networks allow us to try out wants that put our accumulated lives at risk.
 As wanting beings, in other words, we are continually people who need people.

 Psychological practice: There exist back in the library stacks many dusty books written by psychologists about life span development.
 Psychologists believe that every seven to ten years, humans experience a shift in their priorities based on their evolving personal power, scope of practice, interpersonal realities and individual hungers.
 This is, obviously, at odds with the sense that many folks have that once you reach adulthood what you want out of life is pretty stable.